gavalierm/propresenter-html-overlay/readme.md

 Just simple HTML overlay with vanilla javascript for OBS, vMix, ...

+## Usage

+Download `index.html` to your PC.
+Open OBS and add "Browser" source.
+Check the "Local file" checkbox and select downloaded file.

 ## Theme

 OBS have build-in CSS editor for browser.